The Onigiri (Omusubi) FAQ

 How to make onigiri

-• What’s the key to making good onigiri?
+• What's the key to making good onigiri?
 The base ingredient of onigiri is the correct type of rice, cooked properly.
 A rice cooker can be very helpful for doing this.
-See how to wash rice properly and cook it in a rice cooker, and more about rice cookers.
+See how to wash and cook rice properly using a rice cooker or on the stove, and more about rice cookers.

 • Do I have to use Japanese rice?
 What about jasmine rice (or other types of rice)?
 An onigiri has to stay in a ball shape, so the rice has to be glutinous enough that the grains stick together.
 That means that long grain rice types like jasmine and basmati are not, I repeat not, suited to onigiri.
 (I feel very strongly about this.)
 Sure, mushy, overcooked rice will glue together if you mash it hard enough, but it will not taste nice at all.
 The most suitable types of rice for onigiri are medium grain or short grain.
 See Looking at rice for different types of rice.
 If you can’t get Japanese type rice (or ‘sushi’ rice) easily where you live, Italian rices used for risotto can be substituted.